Let’s Talk About Menopause: The importance of sharing and how we can help others

 There’s always more we can do to increase empathy and support for the women in our lives going through this transition.

 Dr. Harlow’s advice for this is simple:

 “Be understanding.
-Recognise that this is a part of women’s experience and that accommodations may need to be made.
+Recognize that this is a part of women’s experience and that accommodations may need to be made.
 We also need to address the stigma for women associated with ageing…This stigma, wrapped up with the symptoms of menopause link to some of the long-term tropes of women’s ability to function and more misogynist attitudes about women and their bodies.
 If we really addressed some of those points of stigma and became really aware of them we could actively work against them.”